zyachel/libremdb/README.md

 ## Privacy

-In short: libremdb doesn't collect any data at all.

-- Data you directly provide: None.
-- Data you passively provide: A stack trace is logged to console on the server if you hit some error route.
-- Data stored in your browser: To remember theme preferences, the website stores a key named 'theme' in Local Storage provided by your browser.
-Apart from that, there is nothing stored in your browser.
+- Information collected:
+  None.

+- Information stored in your browser:
+  A key named 'theme' is stored in Local Storage provided by your browser, if you ever override the default theme.
+To remove it, go to site data settings, and clear the data for this website.
+To permamently disable libremdb from storing your theme prefrences, either turn off JavaScript or disable access to Local Storage for libremdb.

-- Data collected by other services: libremdb connects to `m.media-amazon.com` for fetching images.
-So, Amazon might log your IP address.
-If you use the official instance which is deployed on Heroku, then Heroku might also log you IP address.
-You're advised to follow due precaution.
+- Information collected by other services:
+  libremdb connects to 'media-amazon.com' and 'media-imdb.com' for fetching images and videos.
+So, Amazon might log your IP address, and other information(such as http headers) sent by your browser.

 ---